-Because the September 2022 emergency action will expire on December 11, 2022, a second emergency action is necessary to ensure the emergency rule remains continuously in effect until it can be permanently adopted at the January 2023 Regents meeting.
-A Notice of Emergency Adoption will be published in the State Register on December 28, 2022.
-Supporting materials for the proposed rule are available upon request from the Secretary to the Board of Regents.
+Because the September 2022 emergency action will expire on December 11, 2022, a second emergency action was necessary at the November 2022 Regents meeting to ensure the emergency rule remained continuously in effect until it could be permanently adopted at the January 2023 Regents meeting.
+A Notice of Emergency Adoption was published in the State Register on December 28, 2022.